 Providers/Contractors shall submit holiday schedules to their AAA/ADRC for approval, and the providers/contractors shall adhere to their approved holiday schedule.
-The AAAs/ADRCs shall include their providers'/contractors' holiday schedules in their Area Plan.
+The AAA/ADRC shall include its providers'/contractors' holiday schedules in its Area Plan.
 These scheduled closings shall be part of the contract established between the AAA/ADRC and providers/contractors.
 Any changes to the scheduled holiday closings must be noted in the Area Plan update.

-Providers/Contractors shall submit anticipated closings to their AAA/ADRC for approval in a minimum of three (3) business days prior to the closing.
+Providers/Contractors shall submit anticipated closings to their AAA/ADRC for approval a minimum of three business days prior to the closing.
 The AAA/ADRC shall notify the LGOA of the anticipated closing upon being informed by the provider/contractor.